jansteinhauser/Clone_Documentation2019Wiki/7_3-Appendix-3.md

 We encourage users who are not yet familiar with these formulas to look at the help within Excel and explanations in several forums and online Excel tutorials.

 ![Appendix 3c](https://user-images.githubusercontent.com/68918893/88807285-d4555480-d1b1-11ea-8eb0-2a98d1bae209.png)

+## Documentation of the changes

+It is good practice to document your changes in the Change Log worksheet: it is useful for the user itself because we tend to forget quickly, especially if we carry several projects at the same time, and when different people work on the same tool.
+We recommend that the FABLE Calculator is saved under different version names after a change or a series of changes are implemented.